Bangladesh: Medical Missions & Workforce Strengthening

 *Estimates Developed by the UN Inter-agency Group for Child Mortality Estimation (UNICEF, WHO, World Bank, UN DESA Population Division)

-We have been present in Bangladesh since 2014, in partnership with the NGO Friendship.
-Friendship operates via hospital boats to provide consultations and minor surgery for the local population.
-In 2018, Friendship opened a hospital in Shyamnagar for more complex operations and USFC provided the technical and training support.
+USFC has organized medical missions in Bangladesh since 2014, in partnership with the NGO Friendship.
+Friendship operates hospital boats to provide consultations and minor surgical care for population in Bangladesh.
+In 2018, Friendship opened a hospital in Shyamnagar, Bangladesh and USFC provided technical support and training for complex surgical techniques.

-- An additional four missions in the south focused on medical and surgical training at the Friendship hospital in Shyamnagar.
-Specialty training courses included maternal health, gynecology, hygiene, pharmaceuticals and general consults.
+- USFC organized four medical missions to Southern Bangladesh to provide medical and surgical training at the Friendship Hospital in Shyamnagar.
+USFC training missions include courses in maternal health, gynecology, hygiene, pharmaceuticals and general consults.
 During this visit, 165 consults were carried out.

-In March 2015, an orthopedic consultation mission was carried out by USFC led by Professor Jean-François Mallet, a French orthopedic surgeon.
-The mission was tailored specifically for children with Cerebral palsy.
-During this mission, more than 50 patients were examined, while medical personnel were trained on diagnosis and parents of patients were educated on simple rehabilitation and physical therapy manipulations.
-In 2018, Dr. Mallet and his mission returned and they were able to observe the patients again for any changes.
+In March 2015, USFC organized an orthopedic medical mission led by Professor Jean-François Mallet, a French orthopedic surgeon.
+The mission was tailored specifically to consult children with cerebral palsy.
+During this mission, more than 50 patients were examined, while Bangladeshi medical personnel were trained on diagnosis.
+Parents of patients were also taught simple rehabilitation and physical therapy manipulations.
+In 2018, Dr. Mallet returned with a team to Bangladesh on medical mission to observe the patients again for any changes.

 In April 2015, USFC organized a mission in collaboration with a Bangladeshi partner institution, Friendship, to rehabilitate one of their three hospital ships and train local medical staff.
 WASH education and awareness sessions were also organized.